Mula (nakshatra)

-Mūla ('root'; Devanagari मूल/मूळ, ಮೂಲ, మూల, மூலம்) According to the Vedic astrological beliefs, Moola (Mula) nakshatra is the 19th nakshatra or lunar mansion among the 27 nakshatras, and it ranges from degrees 0°00 to 13°20′ in the Sagittarius sign.
-The meaning of ‘Moola’ is the root and its symbol is a group of a bunch of roots that are tied together.
+Mūla ('root'; Devanagari मूल/मूळ, ಮೂಲ, మూల, மூலம்) is the 19th of the 27 nakshatras or lunar mansions in Indian astronomy and astrology.
+The symbol of Mula is a bunch of roots tied together (reticulated roots) or an 'elephant goad' (ankusha).
+It corresponds to a group of stars in the tail of Scorpius: at least ε, μ, ζ, η, θ, ι, κ, and λ Scorpii.
+These stars are in the direction of the Galactic Center, the brightest part of the Milky Way; this may be the source of the name Mula, referring to the central Milky Way looking like a root or tuber.

+Red is considered an auspicious or supportive secondary color for Moola Nakshatra, often combined with earth tones, black, or golden hues.

+Astrology

 Moola nakshatra is ruled by the Goddess of destruction, i.e. Goddess Maha Kali.
-The symbol of Miula is a bunch of roots tied together (reticulated roots) or an 'elephant goad' (ankusha) and the Deity associated with it is Niriti, the god of dissolution and destruction.
-The Lord of Mula is Ketu (south lunar as a node).Ketu is known as the planet of detachment, symbolizing the letting go of worldly attachments, ego, and materialism to foster spiritual growth and inner peace.
+The deity associated with it is Niriti, the god of dissolution and destruction.
+The Lord of Mula is Ketu (south lunar as a node).

-Nirṛti goddess of dissolution, calamity and destruction is the diety of this nakshatra.She is also called “alakshmi” or the denial of lakshmi.The animal associated with Mula nakshatra is dog, the color is bright yellow, Gana is Rakshasa and the bird is Red vulture.
+Nirṛti goddess of dissolution, calamity and destruction is the deity of this nakshatra.

+She is also called “alakshmi” or the denial of Lakshmi.
+The animal associated with Mula nakshatra is dog, the color is bright yellow, Gana is Rakshasa and the bird is Red vulture.

 The Ascendant/Lagna in Mula indicates a person who has a passionate desire to get to the truth and is good at investigation and research.
 They are direct, ardent and truthful and are shrewd and ambitious, but they can feel trapped and bound by circumstances and so feel resentment and a sense of betrayal, but they always end successful in life.

-The centre of this galaxy, the Milky Way, lies in this nakshatra, hence the name Mula.

-Under the traditional Hindu principle of naming individuals according to their Ascendant/Lagna, the following Sanskrit syllables correspond with this Nakshatra, and would belong at the beginning of a first name: Ye, Yo, Bha or Bhi.

-Other characterstics of Mula nakshatra are Element: Air, Guna: Tamasic, Dosha: Vata, Bird: Red Vulture, Yoni/Animal name:Dog.

-Lucky Numbers: 19,7.Lucky Letters: Y & B.Lucky Stone: Cats Eye.